aya49/202105_sfu_cmpt_127/labs/02/README.md

 7. Compile a program from two source files.
 8. Test a function for correctness.

 Try "Practice" problems on repl.it; these will NOT be graded.
-Note that the **SOLUTION** given for practice problems is just one of many possible **SOLUTION**s, better ones may exist ;)
+Note that the SOLUTION given for practice problems is just one of many possible SOLUTIONs, better ones may exist ;)

 Note: from here on, the guide section will often include links to other material that can be crucial to solving the task.
 You should practice consulting online references and tutorials: this is a significant part of real-world programming.
 To encourage you to practice, we use external links instead of writing everything out in the guide.
 To be absolutely clear: **not everything you need to know is contained in our instructions.
 Therefore, you need to read about the new material discussed in the labs (e.g., C library functions, etc...) using the links and maybe searching online.
 This is deliberate and great practice!**